Kingdms wrote:You're thinking about stat pools incorrectly. It functions in a much more simplistic manner than IVs in Pokemon.

 That is correct.
 To have an increased score in one area, a pet loses points in one or both of its other stats.

-Users browsing this forum: Antaeus and 4 guests
+Users browsing this forum: Butchml and 5 guests